simonhw/beekeeping/README.md

 ![Lighthouse Test - Mobile 404.hmtl](assets/images/readme/testing/lighthouse-404-mobile.png)

 ### Accessibility Testing
-[Wave](https://wave.webaim.org/) was used to check for errors and issues related to accessibilty for all the pages on the site.
+[Wave](https://wave.webaim.org/) was used to check for errors and issues related to accessibility for all the pages on the site.

 The results for each page are shown below.